Code-Institute-Submissions/YogaCity/README.md

 These are required field.<br>
 The borders will be color white, with hoover over effect to change them to color gold.<br>
 When the send button is pressed and the required fields are not filled in, the borders of the required text fields will change to red with a red cross at the end.<br>
-And at the bottom will be a submit button with white text and the background color gold. <br>
+At the bottom will be a submit button with white text and the background color gold. <br>
 With hoover over effect to change the text color to gold and the background color to silver.

 __Thank You__<br>